Nuitka/Nuitka-website/doc/doc/commercial.rst

 As a commercial user of Python, you definitely need these 4 critical features that only Nuitka commercial offers.
-Protect your code, your data, your outputs, and tracebacks while still enjoying major convinience features for your application.
+Protect your code, your data, your outputs, and tracebacks while still enjoying major convenience features for your application.

 *************************************
- Protection vs. Reverse Enginneering
+ Protection vs. Reverse Engineering
 *************************************

 Hiding your source code and contained keys is crucial to your IP